CP1404/Practicals/prac_07/README.md

 Write a program in `project_management.py` to load and save a data file and use a list of `Project` objects.

-Load projects from the data file when the program starts and save them to it when the user quits.
+Load projects from the default data file, `projects.txt`, when the program starts, before the menu.
+When the user quits, give them the choice of saving to the default file.
+Note that there are two menu options for loading from and saving to different files.

 Your program should contain a menu with the following options: